Protect Against Digital Supply Chain Attacks as Your Digital Footprint Grows

 The top supply chain attack remains a phishing email that impersonates a business partner, requesting payment, a fraudulent redirection of money to a criminal’s account, or a fraudulent credential change that compromises business resources.
 Your first line of defense is a best-in-class secure email gateway such as Mimecast’s.
 But even when Mimecast identifies and halts delivery of a phishing email, the criminal’s web infrastructure remains intact for use in attacks they may launch quickly through other vectors.

-With Mimecast’s open, out-of-the-box integrations and well-document APIs, it’s easy to share information about an email we’ve flagged — whether it was clearly a dangerous impersonation or presented only weak signals of risk, and was delivered with a warning to the recipient.
+With Mimecast’s open, out-of-the-box integrations and well-document APIs, it’s easy to share information about an email we’ve flagged — whether it was clearly a dangerous impersonation or presented only weak signals of risk and was delivered with a warning to the recipient.
 With this information, endpoint protection systems and next-generation firewalls can flag the source URL for different treatment.
 So, too, SIEM, SOAR, and XDR systems can correlate Mimecast’s data with other signals, such as whether the email links to a newly created AWS S3 bucket or Microsoft 365 instance.
 These insights can be used to automate action throughout the security infrastructure, including direction to halt future emails from the same domain.
 Where risks are only gradually recognized, API connections can even be used to remove older emails from Mimecast Cloud Archive.

 Mitigating Human Risk via API-Linked Awareness Training

-Since human error remains the primary target of cyberattacks, most organizations offer some form of awareness training to help employees recognize and resist phish-based supply-chain attacks.
+Since human error remains the primary target of cyberattacks, most organizations offer some form of human-risk-centric awareness and training to help employees recognize and resist phish-based supply-chain attacks.
 Here, again, APIs help you mitigate risk more effectively.
 Mimecast Awareness Training continually scores employees based on their participation in training and performance in realistic phishing tests.
 Those scores can be exposed to other security systems via APIs, so they can use Mimecast’s personalized risk assessments to customize each user’s rights, limitations, and guardrails.

 For instance, within the Mimecast email environment, riskier users might only see attachments within sandboxes.
-Beyond email, information from Mimecast Awareness Training delivered via API might raise the level of URL scanning applied to risky users’ web connections, or prevent risky users from using social media on company-owned devices.
+Beyond email, information from Mimecast Awareness Training delivered via API might raise the level of URL scanning applied to risky users’ web connections or prevent risky users from using social media on company-owned devices.

 By granting or limiting capabilities based on a user’s behavior, you lower supply chain attack risk in the short term and incentivize better behavior over the long-term.